Nancy Sanchez’s “Angel Baby”: a musical touchstone for America

 Patrick O’Heffernan.
 Host, Music FridayLive!,

 It is hard to make me cry at a music video, and even harder to make me introspective.
 I see so many of them and so many of those I see are very good, but they don’t touch my crying nerve and they don’t stop me in my psychic tracks.
 Now one has.
-“Angel Baby”, the video for the newly released single by Nancy Sanchez, made me cry and has set off a wave of introspection about myself and my country that is unstoppable.
+“Angel Baby”, the video for the newly released single by Nancy Sanchez, made me cry and has set off an internal wave of introspection about myself and my country.
 Sanchez’s “Angel Baby” is far more than a beautiful work of emotion and music; it is a brilliant work of cultural communication that delivers a message desperately needed in our country today.
 It is not only Grammy-worthy but Pulitzer-worthy.

 Sanchez is a rising but under-recognized artist who, by all rights, should have a national profile.
 With an angelic voice, awards as a jazz singer, collaboration in the bilingual Latin folk-rock group The Mexican Standoff, and leading her own mariachi band while finishing a degree in Medival Music, her talent array is amazing.
 Her albums have ranged across all those genres, each one a masterwork.
 “Puerta del Sol” from her latest album, American Novio, is featured on the soundtrack of the STARZ hit TV show Vida.
 But she is also a clever bi-cultural activist and visionary who blends her immigrant Mexican context with her Orange County American life – she represents America’s future, and she knows it.